+This tiny village of Simonsbath set in the heart of Exmoor, in a valley where the River Exe and the River Barle meet, and today a medieval triple arched bridge transports cars across the river.
+It consists of a church, two hotels and Boeveys Tea Rooms and is in one of the most sparsely populated areas of Exmoor.
+Its notable historic buildings include the large Simonsbath House, the original residence to the Knight’s family who farmed Exmoor in the 1800’s and Simonsbath Sawmills.
 Popular with visitors during the summer months, Simonsbath offers superb walks along the River Barle that passes the southern edge of the village.
-There are also fine short woodland walks enhanced by the wood carvings of animals and birds from Mike Leach (the local National Park ranger) where children will have great fun finding them.
+There are also fine short woodlands walks enhanced by the wood carvings of animals and birds from Mike Leach (the local National Park ranger) where children will have great fun hunting for them.

-If you are looking for a self-catering cottage in Simonsbath in Somerset on Exmoor, please view our properties below.
+If you are looking for a self-catering holiday let in Simonsbath in Somerset on Exmoor, please view our properties below: